 Giving people suffering from heart failure a renewed lease on life

-We performed our first heart transplant in 1985.
-During the first seven months of 2016, we performed 35 heart transplants, more than we had ever done in a year.
-In late August, a 24-year-old man from Providence, Rhode Island became the 38th heart transplant recipient at Tufts MC in 2016, making Tufts MC the first hospital in New England to perform that many procedures in one year - and we're less than two-thirds through the calendar.
+We performed our first heart transplant in 1985, and in 2016, we performed 56 heart transplants, more than we have ever done in a year.
+In late August, a 24-year-old man from Providence, Rhode Island became the 38th heart transplant recipient at Tufts MC in 2016, making Tufts MC the first hospital in New England to perform that many procedures in one year.
 The previous New England heart transplant record at a single center in one calendar year was 37, performed by Brigham and Women’s Hospital in 1991.
-If the current pace continues, Tufts Medical Center could perform approximately 60 heart transplants this year.
 Our team is also recognized as a leader in the implantation of ventricular assist devices (VADs).

 Our outcomes following heart transplants and ventricular assist device implants are among the best in the country.
 At our center, you will be treated by some of the most experienced physicians in their fields, including: